 Bakklandet is my favorite area of Trondheim and really the main reason why I think tourists might want to consider adding Trondheim to their Norway itinerary.

 In fact, a family friend from Oslo visited Trondheim while I was living there and I took him around Bakklandet and he said he had never realized Trondheim was so nice.
-At the start of the day he was saying how odd he thought it was that Dan and I had chosen to move to Trondheim of all places, but by the end of the day he was talking about how he might like to live here too!
+At the start of the day he was saying how odd he thought it was that I had chosen to move to Trondheim of all places, but by the end of the day he was talking about how he might like to live here too!

 Bakklandet is famous for its old wooden homes, café culture, and cyclists.
 The streets are cobbled, but they have special paved sections for cyclists – there’s even a bicycle lift to help cyclists up the steepest hill.
 It also happens to have some of the prettiest views in all of Trondheim.